Conneaut Lake Park: Ownership changes and decline

-The new gated park format, coupled with a rainy summer, led to a decline in attendance.
+The new gated park format, coupled with a rainy summer, led to a decline in attendance in the 1990 season.
 In an effort to raise capital, several rides were sold off.
-After another disastrous season, a decision was announced: the park, with the exception of the water park, would be leveled and a new family entertainment complex would be built on the property.
+After another disastrous season in 1991, a decision was announced: the park, with the exception of the water park, would be leveled and a new family entertainment complex would be built on the property.
 The new family entertainment complex would focus on special events, concerts, group picnics, and non-ride activities, such as batting cages, mazes, and sports activities.
-The Blue Streak rollercoaster, which required an estimated $100,000 in repairs, would be scrapped.
+The Blue Streak roller coaster, which required an estimated $100,000 in repairs, would be scrapped.

-As the park's rides were auctioned off, a group of four local businessmen made a concerted effort to purchase as many of them as possible.
+As some of the park's rides were auctioned off, a group of four local businessmen made an effort to purchase as many of them as possible.
 This group went on to purchase the park from the Flynn family in an attempt to preserve it as a traditional amusement park.
 Although nearly $1 million was spent in upgrading and refurbishing the park, attendance continued to dwindle, in part due to a public perception that the park had closed altogether.
+The plans for the family entertainment center never came to fruition.

-In 1995, the owners filed for bankruptcy and the park did not open.
+In 1995, the owners filed for bankruptcy and the park did not open for the season.
 However, by the 1996 season, a group called Summer Resorts, Inc., under the leadership of Gary Harris, completed a purchase of the park.
-Although Harris arrived at Conneaut Lake with a history of criminal charges, residents were optimistic that the park could be saved under his leadership.
+Although Harris arrived at Conneaut Lake Park with a history of criminal charges, residents were optimistic that the park could be saved under his leadership.
 The park reopened on July 4, 1996, but new problems arose in 1997 when Harris was convicted of tax evasion.
 To help extricate himself from his legal difficulties, Harris gave the debt-ridden park to the Conneaut Lake community in 1997, but later filed a lawsuit claiming that he held a 99-year lease on the park grounds and retained ownership of several rides.
-When that lawsuit was lost in 2001, ownership reverted to a court-appointed trustee.
+When Harris lost the lawsuit in 2001, park ownership reverted to a court-appointed trustee.

 Early 2000s and rebirth

 The park began the new century under the oversight of a non-profit corporation, The Trustees of Conneaut Lake Park.
 During this time, the park experienced a renewed interest, driven in part by roller coaster and amusement park enthusiast groups.
-Several of the park's rides, including the Devil's Den and the Blue Streak, were repaired by volunteers.
-In August of 2010, the park received $50,000 in funds from a contest sponsored by Pepsi for use in restoring the Blue Streak.
+Several of the park's rides, including The Devil's Den and Blue Streak, were repaired by volunteers.
+In August 2010, the park received $50,000 in funds from a contest sponsored by Pepsi for use in restoring Blue Streak.

-Several fires destroyed buildings on the property, including a fire in 2008 that destroyed the Dreamland Ballroom, a fire on August 1, 2013, that destroyed the dockside restaurant and the beach front building, and a fire on January 4, 2022 that destroyed part of the historic Blue Streak rollercoaster and the nearby woods.
+Several fires destroyed buildings on the property, including a fire in 2008 that destroyed the Dreamland Ballroom, and a fire on August 1, 2013, that destroyed the dockside restaurant and the beach front building.